 Contest promotions are only available as part of a larger campaign and at an additional negotiated cost depending on the value of prizes to be offered, except for presenting brand sponsorship packages that includes contest promotions.
 A partner is free to promote its own promotional events in its tag lines during podcast episodes.

-Partners are responsible for providing all billboard copy, produced audio or video ads to be used on-air, along with artwork for banner ads.
+Partners are responsible for providing all billboard copy, produced audio or video ads to be used on-air, along with artwork for banner ads, unless otherwise arranged in the Scope of Work.
 Partners are also responsible for assuring that copy conforms to applicable United States laws and regulations, along with applicable industry self-regulation codes.
 Please contact us for a list of asset requirements.

 WhiskyCast will not accept advertising for tobacco products, online gambling sites, political candidates or issues, or sexually explicit content under any circumstances.
 CaskStrength Media reserves the right to reject any proposed advertisement, and we do not allow any type of “paid link” or sponsored “guest post” content.